msmith/prompt/README.md

 command ...
 ```

-## Using Variables
+## Using Parameters

-Variables can be used in a command.
+Parameters can be used in a command:

 ```ruby
 command "name :first :last" do |first, last|